fgcsl/Bioinformatics_scripts/README.md

 Download SRA Tool form the link (https://www.metagenomics.wiki/tools/short-read/ncbi-sra-file-format/sra-tools-install)

 ### Step:1
-Open bioproject_ids.txt file and edit it with your bioproject list which you want to download
+Open bioproject_sample_ids.txt file and edit it with your bioproject list which you want to download

 ### Step:2
 Run "download_raw_reads.sh" Script in the terminal.
 This script will read all the ids from bioproject_ids.txt file and it will download all the samples in fastq format